(30) Article

 _________________

-Faith is the light that shows the way in the darkness, it is the lamp that illuminates the inner self of man.
+Faith is the light that shows the way in the darkness, the lamp that illuminates the inner self of man.
 But when this lamp goes out, man's eyes become blind even while seeing.

 The Quran says: